hyperspy/hyperspy/doc/user_guide/mva.rst

 HyperSpy includes an online robust NMF method.
 This is based on the OPGD (Online Proximal Gradient Descent) algorithm of :ref:`[Zhao2016] <Zhao2016>`.

 Note that this requires "output_dimension" to be specified.
+As before, you can control the regularization applied via the parameter "lambda1", which by default is set to 1/sqrt(n_samples).

 .. code-block:: python

    >>> s.decomposition(algorithm='ORNMF',
-                       output_dimension=3)
+                       output_dimension=3,
+                       lambda1=0.1)

 As with ORPCA described above, the MomentumSGD method  is useful for scenarios where the subspace, i.e. the underlying low-rank component, is changing over time.